StuntsPT/4Pipe4/Testdata/README.md

     - ~/4PipeTest/test01.report.7z

 This will run the whole pipeline.
-If you wish to skip some steps you can do so with with the "-n" option.
+If you wish to skip some steps you can do so with with the "-s" option.

 ### Expected results

-If running 4Pipe4 with it's default settings you should expect to find around 16 different SNPs with different characteristics.
+If running 4Pipe4 with it's default settings you should expect to find around 25 SNPs with different characteristics.

 Changing the parameters in the used 4Pipe4 configuration file will result in a different amount of SNPs being found.